briandrum/codes.forchagrin.com/_articles/article-ix-nominations-and-elections.md

 * [Section IX-5: Independent candidates](#section-ix-5-independent-candidates)
 * [Section IX-6: General provision](#section-ix-6-general-provision)

-## Section IX-1: Municipal elections
+## Section IX-1: Municipal Elections

 Regular Municipal elections shall be held on the first Tuesday after the first Monday of November in each odd numbered year.
 Such other elections shall be held